Maui

 Ignoring Maui Nui Golf Club for a value round

-a well-rated public course in Kihei at a fraction of Wailea pricing; underused by resort golfers who overlook it.
+a well-rated public course in Kihei at a fraction of Wailea pricing; Underused by resort golfers who overlook it.

 • !